farenheith27/ImScared/Modules/Module 1/Notes/Sets and Logic basics.md

 > [!tip]
 > There's a fascinating thing that this book speaks about that I've never heard before or at least I've never read it in the same way I'm reading it now:
-> <br> Given that 0 is a subset for every set, writing the Power Set of 0 enhance the cardinality of every Power Set built increase exponentially
+> <br> Given that 0 is a subset for every set, writing the Power Set of 0 enhance the cardinality of every Power Set built exponentially:
 > <br> 0, 0 elements
 > <br> P(0) = {0}, 1 element
 > <br> P(P(0)) = {0, {0}} 2 elements